Pesto Ranch Chicken Freezer Meal

 However, each slow cooker can vary widely on how hot they run.

-So, to avoid getting dry chicken, you may need to experiment with the cook time.
+So, to avoid getting dry chicken, you may need to experiment with the cooking time.
 This is where having a reliable probe thermometer really comes in handy.

 For thighs, which are dark meat, you want to go slightly higher due to the higher content of connective tissue.
-So aim for 170-175F (although technically it will be safe above 165).
+So aim for 170-175F (although technically it will be safe above 165F).

 (You can find a great explanation on safe chicken cooking temps from the folks over at ThermoWorks!
 This is totally NOT a sponsored ad nor am I affiliated with them in any way.
 They just make amazing products and I have coveted their ThermoPens for YEARS!
 I now own two and count myself super lucky!)